gaursagar/gaursagar.github.io/README.md

 5. I am really focused now.
 6. It's not gonna be her.
 7. Til stuff takes time and it's alright.
+8. 18 July 16 I don't have dreams I have goals.